vend/resque-web/README.md

 end
 ```

-If you need a non-default resque server, use this environment variable.
+If you need a non-default resque server, use the `RAILS_RESQUE_REDIS` environment variable.
+If you need a non-default
+namespace, use the `RAILS_RESQUE_REDIS_NAMESPACE` environment variable.

 ```
 RAILS_RESQUE_REDIS=123.x.0.456:6712
+RAILS_RESQUE_REDIS_NAMESPACE=some/key/prefix/resque
 ```

 ## Security

 You almost certainly want to limit access when using resque-web in production.
 Using [routes constraints](http://guides.rubyonrails.org/routing.html#request-based-constraints) is one way to achieve this: